Fall Foliage on the Blue Ridge Parkway

 October 20-30

 Shenandoah National Park in the lower elevations like Neighbor Mountain and Knob Mountain.
 The city of Asheville at the 2,000 feet elevation has the peak colors during this time period, as well as areas around Hendersonville and Brevard.
 DuPont State Forest or the NC Arboretum are great places to enjoy fall foliage colors.
-The Biltmore Estate in Ashville is also at peak leaf color during the latter part of October.
+The Biltmore Estate in Asheville is also at peak leaf color during the latter part of October.

 October 24-November 5